AM2R-Community-Developers/AM2RLauncher/README.md

-# AM2RLauncherRewrite
+# AM2RLauncher
-This is the repository for the AM2RLauncher-Rewrite.

-## What is this?
 A front-end application that simplifies installing the latest AM2R-Community-Updates, creating APKs for Android use, as well as Mods for AM2R.
 It supports Windows (x86/x64) as well as Linux (x64).

+## What is this?
+AM2R (Another Metroid 2 Remake) is a fan-made remake of *Metroid II: Return of Samus* in the style of *Metroid: Zero Mission*.
+It was released in 2016 by DoctorM64 and his team, and very soon after, has received a DMCA letter from Nintendo.
+A few years after, multiple members of the community managed to reverse engineer the game and published unofficial updates, dubbed the AM2R-Community-Updates.
+Those fixed bugs and added new features like widescreen, added content planned by the original devs before they were struck down, and port it to other platforms.

+The AM2RLauncher lets you conveniently play those Community-Updates, automatically receive updates, install AM2R mods and create APKs to play on your phone.
+No copyrighted files are shipped, you need to provide your own copy of AM2R_11!

+For further questions regarding AM2R [see this FAQ](https://am2r-community-developers.github.io/DistributionCenter/faq.html).
+For further questions regarding the AM2RLauncher [see this Wiki](https://github.com/AM2R-Community-Developers/AM2RLauncher/wiki).
+For further communication, you can reach us on [Discord](https://discord.gg/nk7UYPbd5u), [Matrix](https://matrix.to/#/#am2r-space:matrix.org), or [GitHub issues](https://github.com/AM2R-Community-Developers/AM2RLauncher/issues).

 ## Dependencies
 Windows needs the [.NET Framework 4.8 runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) installed.